JimmyChen6/JimmyChen6.github.io/docs/index.md

 - Graph learning
 - Large Languange Models

-## Publication

-Some paper is curently under review at KDD 26.

 ## Acknowledgements

 My advisor Prof. Yang plays an important role in my research, thank you very much!
 I will also appreciate the guidance of Shihao Tu and all the members of AINet.